dlang/dmd/changelog/chkformat.md

 No attempt is made to fix the arguments or the format string.

-In order to use non-Standard printf formats, an easy workaround is:
+In order to use non-Standard printf/scanf formats, an easy workaround is:

 ```
 printf("%k\n", value);  // error: non-Standard format k